Sharing pages is table stakes for working with your team in Notion — it enables communication and cross-functional teamwork.

 Show link options dropdown and set whether people can comment, view or edit the page.
 Like the example we shared above, you probably wouldn't want anyone on the web editing your company's FAQ page.

-If you’re an admin of an Enterprise account, you can restrict how content is shared.
+If you’re an workspace owner of an Enterprise account, you can restrict how content is shared.
 In

 Settings & Members, in the